yoshihikosuzuki/CentromereAssembly/datruf/README.md

 * **Viewer** receives one read ID and draw figures that are not told by Runner but help to understand the sequence structure of the read.

-* **Plotter** requires results of datruf and/or other software for tandem repeat analysis (TRF, mTR, ...) and draws figures useful for comparison of these results.
+* **Plotter** requires results of datruf and/or other software for tandem repeat analysis (TRF, mTR, etc.) and draws figures useful for comparison of these results.

 ## How to use